Home Depot – financial resilience, risks, and stock valuation for 2026

 Home Depot’s business model is built around the sale of products and services related to home improvement, construction, and renovation.
 The company’s revenue is generated from the following key components:

-• Retail product sales: This segment is the company’s primary source of revenue, encompassing the sale of building materials, tools, plumbing supplies, lighting fixtures, flooring, furniture, appliances, and gardening equipment
+• Retail product sales: this segment is the company’s primary source of revenue, encompassing the sale of building materials, tools, plumbing supplies, lighting fixtures, flooring, furniture, appliances, and gardening equipment.

 • E-commerce: Home Depot continues to expand its online presence.
-Revenue is generated through direct online orders as well as ‘buy online, pick up in store’ (BOPIS) and home delivery models
+Revenue is generated through direct online orders as well as ‘buy online, pick up in store’ (BOPIS) and home delivery models.

-• Installation and repair services: The company offers paid services, including kitchen, flooring, door and window installation, appliance setup, and home repairs
+• Installation and repair services: the company offers paid services, including kitchen, flooring, door and window installation, appliance setup, and home repairs.

-• Professional customer (Pro Business) sales: A significant portion of revenue comes from Pro customers – building contractors, tradespeople, and organisations that regularly purchase large volumes of materials and tools
+• Professional customer (Pro Business) sales: a significant portion of revenue comes from Pro customers – building contractors, tradespeople, and organisations that regularly purchase large volumes of materials and tools.

-• Financial and related services: Additional income is generated through financing solutions, gift cards, loyalty programs, equipment rentals, and value-added services designed to support home improvement and construction projects
+• Financial and related services: additional income is generated through financing solutions, gift cards, loyalty programs, equipment rentals, and value-added services designed to support home improvement and construction projects.

 Home Depot’s business model combines mass retail with tailored services for both DIY consumers and professionals, leveraging a broad product range, in-store services, and digital channels to drive sustainable revenue growth.

-The Home Depot, Inc. Q1 FY2025 report
+The Home Depot, Inc. Q1 2025 financial results

 • Revenue: 39.86 billion USD (+9%)